Theme-Aware Aesthetic Distribution Prediction With Full-Resolution Photographs: RELATED WORK

-Recent years, DNNs have become a widely adopted architecture for many research areas.
-In AQA, the application of DNNs also achieved great success.
-Lu et al. \cite{lu2014rapid, lu2015rating} are among the first to assess photo aesthetic quality based on deep neural networks.
-They designed a two column architecture to learn features on both global and local view.
-Kao et al. \cite{kao2015visual} proposed to use the regression model instead of the classification model because a continuous score can deliver more information about aesthetics.
-Dong et al. \cite{dong2015photo} used features from an ImageNet pre-trained network to predict aesthetic binary labels.
-Tian et al. \cite{tian2015query} designed a query-based model, they train a network for each query image based on a subset images that are strongly related to the query.
-Kao et al. \cite{kao2017deep} proposed a multi-task network to predict aesthetic label and semantic label simultaneously.
-They explain that AQA is strongly associated with image semantics.
+In recent years, DNNs have become widely adopted models in many research areas, and many new techniques \cite{song2019geometry,fu2021high,ma2021contrastive} based on DNNs have widened the applications of automatic AQA.
+Lu \textit{et al.} \cite{lu2014rapid, lu2015rating} were the first to assess photo aesthetic quality based on deep neural networks.
+The authors designed a two-column architecture to learn features on both the global and local views.
+Kao \textit{et al.} \cite{kao2015visual} proposed to use a regression model instead of a classification model because a continuous score can deliver more precise information about aesthetics.
+Dong \textit{et al.} \cite{dong2015photo} used features from an ImageNet pretrained network to predict aesthetic binary labels.
+Tian \textit{et al.} \cite{tian2015query} designed a query-based model; they trained a network for each query image based on a subset of images that is strongly related to the query.
+Additionally, Kao \textit{et al.} \cite{kao2017deep} proposed a multitask learning model to predict aesthetic labels and semantic labels simultaneously.
+The authors explained that AQA is strongly associated with image semantics.